-6.11.C.3 Straight Flight
+6.11C.3 Straight Flight

-The model flies a straight and level flight of at least 20 m, parallel to the 12 (15) meter line at a minimum altitude of 5 meters.
+The model flies a straight and level flight of at least 20 metres, parallel to the 12 (15) metre line at a minimum altitude of 5 metres.
 A constant speed must be maintained over the entire distance.

 - 1. Model does not fly straight

 - 2. Model does not fly at a constant height

-- 3. Model does not fly over the 12 meter line
+- 3. Model does not fly over the 12 metre line

 - 4. Model does not fly parallel to the judge's line

-- 5. Manoeuvre shorter than 20 m
+- 5. Manoeuvre shorter than 20 metres

-- 6. Manoeuvre flown below 5 m
+- 6. Manoeuvre flown below 5 metres

 - 7. Flight path is not stable

 - 8. Flight speed not constant

-6.11.C.4 Horizontal Circle (Left or Right)
+6.11C.4 Horizontal Circle (Left or Right)

-The model approaches in a straight and horizontal flight on a line that runs parallel to the judge line and is at least 10 meters.
-At the intersection of the 12-meter line, the model flies a 360° curve and ends the figure identically to the excursion to the flight.
+The model approaches in a straight and horizontal flight on a line that runs parallel to the judge line and is at least 10 metres.
+At the intersection of the 12-metre line, the model flies a 360° curve and ends the figure identically to the excursion to the flight.

-The flown circle must have a diameter of at least 10 meters and the altitude of the entire figure must be at least 5 meters.
+The flown circle must have a diameter of at least 10 metres and the altitude of the entire figure must be at least 5 metres.

-- 1. The entry and excursion is not at least 10 meters long - 2.
-The flight altitude is not at least 5 meters - 3.
+- 1. The entry and excursion is not at least 10 metres long - 2.
+The flight altitude is not at least 5 metres - 3.
 The entry and excursion is not in the same line - 4.
 The entry and excursion is not parallel to the judges' line - 5.
-Circle is not at least 10 meters in diameter - 6.
+Circle is not at least 10 metres in diameter - 6.
 Circle failed, warped - 7.
-The intersection is not in the center of the 12-meter line
+The intersection is not in the centre of the 12-metre line

-6.11.C.5 Landing Approach and Landing
+611C.5 Landing Approach and Landing

-The model begins the figure with a transverse approach at a height of at least 5 meters.
-In the extended axis from the middle of the 12 meter line, the parallel approach begins.
+The model begins the figure with a transverse approach at a height of at least 5 metres.
+In the extended axis from the middle of the 12 metre line, the parallel approach begins.
 The route of the transverse approach is at the discretion of the pilot.
 This is followed by a 180° turn with simultaneous descent to the center of the middle landing square.

 If a landing gear is present on the model, it is extended at the beginning of the descent.
-Above the circle (Ø1.5 meters), the model hovers for at least 2 seconds and then lands gently and evenly.
+Above the circle (Ø1.5 metres), the model hovers for at least 2 seconds and then lands gently and evenly.